ramathiru/datacamp_python_track/datacamp_intro_to_python.md

 2. Upgrade pip with the following call in a terminal window: python -m pip install -U pip

-3. Install some packages, for example numpy and pandas: pip3 install numpy pip3 install pandas
+3. Install some packages, for example numpy, pandas matplotlib.
+From a terminal window: pip3 install numpy pip3 install pandas pip3 install matplotlib

 First NumPy Array
 -----------------